relekang/graphql-rss-parser/readme.md

 ```

 ##### Specifying the parser.
-micro-rss-parser supports several of the rss parsers on npm.
+graphql-rss-parser supports several of the rss parsers on npm.
 It can be specified with the parser option in a feed query as seen below.

 Available parsers: